photo credit: Marc Thiele

 4. The power of serendipity

 Serendipity was another great theme of the conference.
 A great example of this was a chance conversation I had with Niqui in which she introduced me to Ferdi from DeMonsters.
-It turns out that not only are we both obsessed with visualising time and calendar systems but he’s been working on a zoomable timeline as well.
+It turns out that not only are we both obsessed with visualising time and calendar systems and he's been working on a zoomable timeline as well.

 5. Speaking is fun

 This year was slightly different for me.
 In addition to my journalistic duties for FlashMagazine I was also speaking as part of the Elevator Pitch.
-I won’t go into this too deeply here but if you’re interested you read about my on stage adventures over at FlashMagazine.
-The Elevator Pitchers are a friendly and talented bunch and having finally watched all the presentations I found it hard to pick out winners.
-The attendees have spoken though and congratulations go to Tomek, Andreas and Tom who will all be back next year giving full sessions.
+I won't go into this too deeply here but if you're interested you read about my on stage adventures over at FlashMagazine.
+The Elevator Pitchers are a friendly and talented

 Thanks as always go to Marc for his wonderful photographs and Jens and David for keeping FlashMagazine on top of the news.